 - Is This Thing On?: See Evil Laugh above.

-- Jerk Ass: Gordon Freeman looks like this, mercilessly killing an innocent Combine soldier, and even taking the ammo from his not quite dead fellow rebels.
+- Jerk Ass: Gordon Freeman ends up looking like this, mercilessly killing an innocent Combine soldier, and later taking all his fellow rebels' ammo because he assumed they were dead.

 - Lampshade Hanging: Damn near everything.